 A new side to Desolation Sound

-On our last trip in 2014, we launched from Okeover Provincial Park and base camped in the Curme Islands on the eastern side of the Sound.
+On our last trip a few years ago, we launched from Okeover Provincial Park and base camped in the Curme Islands on the eastern side of the Sound.
 The thing about Desolation is that this area is so big and varied that it would be possible to do a handful of trips here and still not paddle the same area twice.

 For this June adventure, we picked the northern section – the Copelands, Kinghorn Island, Martin Island and Roscoe Bay.
 Launching at Lund, we saw an entirely different side to Desolation Sound, but it was still just as beautiful.